Richard Dreyfuss: Early life and education

-Dreyfuss was raised in the Bayside area of Queens, New York.
-His family is Jewish, descended from immigrants from Russia and Poland.
-He has commented that he "grew up thinking that Alfred Dreyfus and [he] are from the same family".
-His father disliked New York, and moved the family first to Europe, and later to Los Angeles, California, when Dreyfuss was nine.
+Dreyfuss was raised in the Bayside area of Queens.
+His family is Jewish, descended from immigrants from Russia and Poland; the Dreyfuss family was from Rzeszow.
+He has commented that he "grew up thinking that Alfred Dreyfus and [he] are from the same family" and that his great-grandaunt was Hesya Helfman, one of the assassins of Tsar Alexander II of Russia and the only one to escape execution for the deed.
+His father disliked New York, and moved the family first to Europe, and later to Los Angeles when Dreyfuss was nine.
 Dreyfuss attended Beverly Hills High School.